-In 2013, UTHealth Neurosciences and the Mischer Neuroscience Institute received the highly coveted Comprehensive Stroke Center (CSC) certification from The Joint Commission and the American Heart Association/American Stroke Association.
-Under the direction of Sean Savitz, M.D., the Comprehensive Stroke Center at the Mischer Neuroscience Institute was the first stroke program in the state of Texas to meet The Joint Commission’s rigorous standards, solidifying its position among an elite group of providers in the country focused on complex stroke care.
+In 2013, UTHealth Houston Neurosciences and its hospital partner received the highly coveted Comprehensive Stroke Center (CSC) certification from The Joint Commission and the American Heart Association/American Stroke Association.
+Under the direction of Sean Savitz, M.D., the Comprehensive Stroke Center was the first stroke program in the state of Texas to meet The Joint Commission’s rigorous standards, solidifying its position among an elite group of providers in the country focused on complex stroke care.

 The Institute remains the only facility in the Greater Houston area with the CSC certification.
 Less than a year later, the AHA recognized the program with the Get With The Guidelines® — Stroke Gold Plus Achievement Award.
 The AHA recertified the hospital in 2015.
 The Stroke Center’s cerebrovascular continuum of care spans the gamut, from pre-hospital ambulance care to the emergency-center setting, and extends through a 12-bed dedicated inpatient stroke unit to neurorehabiliation provided in a 23-bed inpatient unit and at TIRR Memorial Hermann, an international leader in rehabilitation and research.
 Patients benefit from comprehensive inpatient and outpatient services, state-of-the-art technology, and innovative therapies and techniques.